Kestrel TSCM Professional Software | Key Features

 Kestrel Learning Mode (KLM) TM

-Our advanced statistical modelling capability adds an essential layer of threat detection capability that pro-actively modernizes an evolving threat technology environment, within a standards-based threat modelling platform.
+Our advanced statistical modelling capability adds an essential layer of threat detection capability that pro-actively modernizes an evolving threat detection technology environment, within a modern standards-based threat modelling platform.

-The KLM TM feature supports a burst detection capability that supports an operator defined Burst Detect and Burst SOI capability as an integrated component of the Kestrel Learning Mode (KLM) TM feature.
+The KLM TM feature supports an ultra-fast channelized burst detection capability that supports an integrated and operator defined capability within the Kestrel Learning Mode (KLM) TM feature.

 Session Report Generator (SRG) TM